 The Ultimate Vegan Chocolate Chip Oatmeal Cookies: Two Ways

-	Sarena baked up two versions, chocolate chip and black walnut raisin.
+Sarena baked up two versions, chocolate chip (pictured above) and black walnut raisin.
 The younger tasters in her family liked the classic chocolate chip best, but the older crowd voted for the raisin walnut.
 Overall, this recipe was well loved and voted a winner.

 I ended up making raisin walnut because we were out of chocolate chips.
 We also thought it was a pretty tasty cookie that appeals to both vegans and non-vegans.
 The cookies seemed a bit dry at first, but Jo recommends refrigerating them.
 And this is truly the key.
 They take on a unique taste and texture that is really quite pleasing.

 This cookbook will definitely take a place in my most used collection, which is currently limited to only three cookbooks (I am quite picky).
 Hopefully, I will have some time to make the carrot cake soon!